 Over Christmas and New Year, a huge amount of alcohol is consumed, as everybody gets in the festive spirit.
 As somebody that isn’t sipping prosecco at festive parties, I really do stand out like a sore thumb.
-I tend to order mocktails when I’m out; usually a cucumber, mint and elderflower cooler goes down pretty nicely.
-Firstly, because they’re super fucking tasty, and secondly, people presume it’s a cocktail and don’t bombard me with questions.
+I tend to order mocktails when I’m out; usually a cucumber, mint, and elderflower cooler goes down pretty nicely.
+Firstly, because they’re super fucking tasty, and secondly, people presume it’s a cocktail and doesn’t bombard me with questions.

 Naturally, people twig I’m not drinking, whether it’s when I’m ordering at the bar or they ask what I’m drinking.
 Surprisingly, it’s a really hot topic, especially for people that I’ve only just met who want to ask personal questions.

 Here are a few phrases I hear a lot since giving up drinking, some welcome, some not.